 Many designers want to spice up simplistic web design with bright, interesting colors.
 However, as a general rule of thumb, a simplistic design should not use more than 2 colors in the actual design.
-This is because pops of color create a strong contrast, opposed to weaker forms of contrast like a change in shape or size.
+This because pops of color create a strong contrast, opposed to weaker forms of contrast like a change in shape or size.

 Janic Design uses two contrasting colors: green and orange.
 The rest of the design is variations in gray, and uses contrast to get the point across.
 Also notice that the bulk of the design are in these grays.
 Those bursts of color lead the eye to what is most important: logo, navigation, and portfolio content.

 The only other colors in the design are in the portfolio pieces themselves, leading the eye even more.
-This strong contrast in color and style creates a design where the visitor sees the portfolio pieces first; this is a great goal for any designer making a portfolio.
+This strong contrast in color and style creates a design where the visitor sees the portfolio pieces first; this a great goal for any designer making a portfolio.

 An Effective Use of Whitespace

 Whitespace is often overlooked as such a big part of web design.
 Ever wonder why adding a bit of margins on the side of a layout makes it ten times more appealing?
 Whitespace frames whatever it’s around, meaning side margins frame an entire layout.
 This gives focus to the whole design.

 Experienced designers know how to take the knowledge a bit further.
 Using whitespace to properly frame headers, intro text, content, and navigation can make for a more effective layout.
 A good designer knows how to influence their audience with their design, either to read the content, donate money, make a sale, or leave a comment.
 Whitespace is one of these biggest influences.

 Whitespace is not only used to frame, but to also create a sense of feeling.
 The more whitespace there is, the lighter it feels, and the more luxurious it is.
 Luxury can be compared to professionalism, high-quality, and high-price.